- Doctor: Dr Sanah Ishaq

 - Convey your suspicions to someone with the appropriate authority and experience by following the steps in the order listed below:

-If you have a concern about possible malpractice, we hope you will feel able to raise it first with your Team Manager.
-Doctors: Sudhir Krishnan, Nurses: Zoe Booth, Admin: Pam Brown.
+- If you have a concern about possible malpractice, we hope you will feel able to raise it first with your Team Manager.
+Doctors: Sudhir Krishnan, Nurses: Melanie Greenwood, Admin: Chris Rushton, Carole Middleton.
 This may be done orally or in writing.

-If you feel that you are unable to raise the matter with the Practice Manager in the practice, please raise the matter with a Partner.
+- If you feel that you are unable to raise the matter with the Practice Manager in the practice or Assistant Practice Manager, please raise the matter with a Partner.